Are You Allowed To Be Happy When Others Aren’t?

 Blessings to all and much love,

-We were trapped… my family, friends, and I were all trapped together in a dark, dank dungeon of a medieval castle.
-There was wailing, howling in fear, tempers flaring, people pushing other people as we all wondered what the future held.
+I felt trapped… trapped with my family and friends in a dark, dank dungeon of some old medieval castle.
+There was wailing, tempers flaring, and people pushing other people as we all talked fearfully about what the future might hold.
 Fights broke out among us as one cast blame upon the other for our predicament.
 Exhausted from being in the middle of the ongoing drama, I decided to explore the cell… looking carefully at each of the bars, the stone walls beyond, the dim light that cast a yellow pall on all of our faces.
-I pushed gently against the cell door, and a breath went through me… IT WASN’T LOCKED!
-Is that possible?
-Has this door been unlocked the entire time?
+I pushed gently against the cell door, and gasped… IT WASN’T LOCKED!
+Was it possible?
+Had the door been unlocked the entire time?

 I pushed the doors open with all of my might, and there it was.
 Before me was a huge, open field of the most beautiful flowers I have ever seen, beaming with color in the sunlight.
 Above me, billowy white clouds floated effortlessly in a crystalline blue sky, and in the distance giant trees swayed and danced together with their leaves shimmering like tiny diamonds in the breeze.
 I could breathe.
-Really breathe.
+Really breathe for the first time in my life.
 It was exquisite.
 I was free.

 I could have left at any time.
 The door was never locked, and the guards never meant to harm me.
-It was my own fear, my imagination, the rules we had made up together that we were living by, and my not wanting to leave anyone behind in their suffering that kept me in my own personal prison for so many years.
+It was my own fear, my imagination, the unspoken rules that we were living by, and my not wanting to leave anyone behind in their suffering that kept me in my own personal prison for so many years.

 No, I was never really physically imprisoned with my family and friends, thank God.
 But mentally, psychologically, and emotionally I was imprisoned with false beliefs, unhealthy family agreements, hard wiring from my childhood, doubts about the possibilities, and decisions I had made long ago that held me back from exploring my full potential.
 It felt as if I was being held in jail.